ZarinAnjum/AquAlert/README.md

 To run this application locally, simply download or clone the repository and open the `login.html` file in your web browser.
 Due to the use of `localStorage` for user data and analysis history, it's recommended to open these files from a local web server (e.g., using Live Server VS Code extension) to avoid potential browser security restrictions for local file access.

 ## Features
 Real time Mocking analyse ,replicating the AI analyse Feature.
 Due to security purpose the Api calling AI analyse is not attached.

+- **User Authentication:** Secure registration and login using `localStorage`.
+ - **Real-time Analysis (Mocked):** Simulate water quality analysis with immediate feedback.
+ - **Personalized Settings:** View your registered account details.
+ - **Analysis History:** Keep track of all your past water quality reports.
+ - **Report Generation:** Generate formal reports for critical water conditions.

 ## Pages